brooklynrail/brooklynrail-platform/content/people/ari-banias.md

 name: Ari Banias
 first_name: Ari
 last_name: Banias
-short_bio: "Poet **Ari Banias** is the author of *A Symmetry* (Norton, 2021), and *Anybody* (Norton, 2016), a finalist for the Kate Tufts Discovery Award and the PEN Center USA Literary Award.
-His poems appear in *American Poetry Review*, *Georgia Review*, *Hyperallergic*, *Kenyon Review*, *Poetry* magazine, *A Public Space*, *The Nation*, *The New Republic*, *Triple Canopy*, *The Yale Review*, and *We Want it All: An Anthology of Radical Trans Poetics* (Nightboat, 2020).
-His work has been supported by Headlands Center for the Arts, MacDowell, the New York Foundation for the Arts, the Fine Arts Work Center in Provincetown, the Wisconsin Institute for Creative Writing, and Stanford’s Stegner Fellowship program.
-Ari lives and teaches in the Bay Area."
+short_bio: "**Ari Banias** is the author of _A Symmetry_, which won the 2022
+  Publishing Triangle Award for Trans & Gender Variant Literature, and _Anybody_, both from W. W. Norton.
+His work has been supported by numerous fellowships and residencies, and has been published in _Triple Canopy, The Nation, The New Republic, Hyperallergic, The Yale Review_, and _Bæst_, among others.
+Ari lives in Chicago."
 portraits:
   - media: 2021/11/ari-banias
 ---